avrilcoghlan/LittleBookofRBiomedicalStats/src/installr.rst

 Once you have installed R on a Windows computer (following the steps above), you can install an additional library by following the steps below:

+1. To start R, follow (a) or (b):
+    (a) Check if there is an "R" icon on the desktop of the computer that you are using.
+    If so, double-click on the "R" icon to start R. If you cannot find an "R" icon, try (b) instead.
-1. Start R by clicking on the "Start" button at the bottom left of your computer screen, choosing "All programs", and starting R by selecting "R" (or R X.X.X, where X.X.X gives the version of R, eg. R 2.10.0) from the menu of programs.
+    (b) Click on the "Start" button at the bottom left of your computer screen, and then choose "All programs", and start R by selecting "R"  (or R X.X.X, where X.X.X gives the version of R, eg. R 2.10.0) from the menu of programs.
-   The R console (a rectangle) should pop up.
+2. The R console (a rectangle) should pop up.
-2. Once you have started R, you can now install an R library (eg. the "rmeta" library) by choosing "Install package(s)" from the "Packages" menu at the top of the R console.
+3. Once you have started R, you can now install an R library (eg. the "rmeta" library) by choosing "Install package(s)" from the "Packages" menu at the top of the R console.
    This will ask you what website you want to download the package from, you should choose "Ireland" (or another country, if you prefer).
 It will also bring up a list of available packages that you can install, and you should choose the package that you want to install from that list (eg. "rmeta").
-3. This will install the "rmeta" package.
+4. This will install the "rmeta" package.
-4. The "rmeta" package is now installed.
+5. The "rmeta" package is now installed.
 Whenever you want to use the "rmeta" package after this, after starting R, you first have to load the package by typing into the R console:

 ::